cdoremus/angular-youtube/README.md

 # Angular YouTube

 The focus of this application is the display of information from the [Angular channel on YouTube](https://www.youtube.com/user/angularjs) using the [Angular UI framework](https://angular.io) and [Angular Material](https://material.angular.io) components.
+Application state management is handled by [NgRedux](https://github.com/angular-redux/store).

 ## Project Structure